milanvdmaaten/portfolio/content/blog/npo/index.md

       *NPO Start is all about the content.
 We are proud of that, so we are happy to give it the stage it deserves.
 We'd rather have you watching than search endlessly.*

-      That's why the menu items are prioritized from most likely to watch something to less likely to watch something:\
+      That's why the menu items are prioritized from most likely to watch something to less likely to watch something:

-      \

-      - Home: Content of and for you (inside the bubble)\
+      \- Home: Content of and for you (inside the bubble)\

       - Explore: All content outside your current bubble.\